akhilrao/akhilrao.github.io/_posts/2015-10-19-illegal-good-supply-passthrough.md

 ---
 layout: post
-title: Optimal supply of a risky commodity in a symmetric Cournot market
+title: Optimal supply of an illegal commodity in a symmetric Cournot market
 category: micro theory
 tags: micro-theory oligopoly cournot risk supply passthrough
 year: 2015
 month: 10
 day: 19
 published: true
-summary: Symmetric firms compete in a Cournot market with a probability of death.
-The probability that a firm will die depends on the aggregate quantity supplied.
+summary: Symmetric firms compete in a Cournot market for an illegal good with a probability of being removed from the market ("arrest").
+The probability of removal depends on the aggregate quantity supplied.
 Pass-through is derived.
 ---

-This post is a model I've been thinking about a bit lately.
+This post is about a topic I've been thinking about a bit lately: illegal markets, or markets for illegal commodities.
 Consider a Cournot market with \\(n\\) symmetric firms competing.
 Since the firms are symmetric, they will all supply the same quantity, \\(\bar{x}\\).
 The firms face a generic inverse demand function, \\(P(X)\\).
 The twist is that there is a risk of removal: with probability \\(F(n \bar{x} ) \\) a firm will randomly be removed from the market.
 The PDF of removal is \\( F'(X) = f(X) \\), which is thrice continuously differentiable.

-With this model, I am trying to understand markets for illegal commodities better.
 I think this is a reasonable way to look at the probability of getting arrested when supplying some prohibited ("risky") commodity.
 The chance the seller ("the firm") gets arrested (removed from the market, 0 payoff) should depend on the number of sellers and the quantity supplied by the individual seller.
 In this version, it depends on both through aggregate supply.
 Aggregate quantity supplied is \\( X = n \bar{x} \\).

 I'm not sure I like this; I would like to do it with the probability of removal as a generic function of number of sellers and individual seller's quantity supplied, \\(F(x_i , n) \\).
 But this is a tractable start.